-At the high school level, a school counselor works to guide students and offer advice as they struggle with decisions and actions that may affect the rest of their lives.
+Becoming a school counselor at the high school level means the counselor works to guide students and offer advice as they struggle with decisions and actions that may affect the rest of their lives.
 For instance, if they are under consistent peer pressure to use alcohol or drugs, the school counselor can sit down with the student and either initiate a discussion or respond to student’s questions about their particular situation or other stresses which are tempting them to give in to outside pressures.

-School counselors also help students figure out what they will do after they graduate; will they continue to college, go to vocational school, or go straight into a job after graduating from high school?
+Guidance counselors also helps students figure out what they will do after they graduate; will they continue to college, go to vocational school, or go straight into a job after graduating from high school?

 What Age Groups Do They Work With?

-School counselors can work with students from the elementary level up to the high school level.
-They work with students struggling with peer pressure and career plans and work with younger children who have been targeted by bullies.
+A guidance counselor can work with students from the elementary level up to the high school level.
+A school counselor may work with students struggling with peer pressure and career plans and work with younger children who have been targeted by bullies.

-School counselors are also responsible for working with students suffering from mental health or behavioral issues.
-While both school counselors and psychologists work with students, counselors have more general responsibilities, helping students with career and school questions, bullying and mistreatment at home, such as child abuse or neglect.
+Guidance counselors are also responsible for working with students suffering from mental health or behavioral issues.
+While both a guidance counselor and a psychologist will work with students, counselors have more general responsibilities, helping students with career and school questions, bullying and mistreatment at home, such as child abuse or neglect.

-School counselors may be alerted to a specific student’s need by the teacher or school principal, as well as being asked to connect with the child and engage one-on-one.
-They may contact the child’s parents or guardians to express concerns or ask them if everything is going well at home.
+A guidance counselor may be alerted to a specific student’s need by the teacher or school principal, as well as being asked to connect with the child and engage one-on-one.
+A school counselor may contact the child’s parents or guardians to express concerns or ask them if everything is going well at home.

 Why do We Need School Counselors?

-For one, school counselors act as official liaisons between students, teachers, school administration, and students’ families when the student is experiencing either mental or emotional difficulties or academic issues.
+For one, guidance counselors act as official liaisons between students, teachers, school administration, and students’ families when the student is experiencing either mental or emotional difficulties or academic issues.